Subsumption Algorithms for Three-Valued Geometric Resolution: Translation into Generalized Constraint Satisfaction Problem

 Translating $ (I,\phi_2) $ results in:

 Translation of $ (I,\phi_3) $ results in:

 \end{exas}

 Before one runs any algorithms on a GCSP, it is useful to do some simplifications.
-If the GCSP contains a propositional clause (not containing any variables), this clause is either the empty clause, or a tautology.
+If the GCSP contains a propositional clause (a clause whose domain contains no variables), this clause either has form $ ( \ ) \ / \ $ (no assignments), or $ ( \ ) \ / \ ( \ ) $ (one assignment).
 In the first case, the problem is trivially unsolvable.
 In the second case, the clause can be removed.

 Similarly, if $ \Sigma^{-} $ contains a propositional blocking, then $ ( \Sigma^{+}, \Sigma^{-} ) $ is trivially unsolvable.
 Such blockings originate from a $ B_j $ that is purely propositional, or that has form $ \exists y \ P_{\lambda}( y ). $